Paul Brook

 Paul Brook is a professional British presenter, author, mentalist and online streamer.
 He has written over forty books on the subject of mentalism, in particular psychological mind reading.
-Brook is also a Vegan, Atheist and a Skeptic.
+Brook is also an Atheist and a Skeptic.

 Biography

 Brook was born and raised in Birmingham, West Midlands, he now resides in the Scottish county of Caithness near to the loch village of Watten.
 From a young age Brook had an interest in the subjects of the mind, especially that of hypnosis.
 In the early years of his career he was a psychotherapist and ran his own therapy practice in Birmingham.

 In 2004 Brook decided to start entertaining full-time and became a professional psychological mind reader.

 In September 2007, prominent magic magazine Genii wrote a review of his first publicised work The Brook Test, beginning his career as a technical author in the field of mentalism.

 April 2007, Winner of the Magic Circle Close-Up Magician of the Year 2006, James Brown, acknowledged Paul as one of the most prominent mind readers in the UK.

 October 2007, was the first public stage show of Brook's material.
 The show Open to Influence took place over two nights (18 and 19 October) and was described by a reviewer, "...the audience were clearly enjoying themselves.
 The work Paul had put into the show was evident, and the smoothness with which it ran was exemplary."

 April 2008, Brook lectured alongside Marc Paul, Enrique Enríquez and David Berglas in London.
 The lectures were on the psychological nature of mystery entertainment.
 A reviewer for the lecture wrote, "Already hailed as a must read for all mentalists, Alchemical Tools has taken the mentalist community by storm."

 In 2009 to 2010, MagicSeen magazine gave Brook's products four and five star reviews.